 - Father's final fate in the anime is portrayed as more of an Alas, Poor Villain than it is in the manga, where it comes across as karmic justice.
 This is further established by the addition of a new scene shown after his death, where Hohenheim expresses some pity for his old nemesis.

 - Kenshiro from Fist of the North Star is famous for this trope.
 Even a deranged emperor that used children slaves to create a giant pyramid gets a little bit of the love.

 - Mazinger Z: Played with in the Gosaku Ota manga version.
-The main characters go over Dr. Kabuto's notes to try to ascertain what are the Mykene Warrior Monsters and where they come from.
-After learning they were a civilization was forced to live underground during milennia, Misato feels genuinely sorry about them.
-Kouji will hear nothing of it, though, and he remarks that their sufferings don't give them right to kill innocent people.
+The main characters go over Dr. Kabuto's notes to try to ascertain what the Mykene Warrior Monsters are and where they come from.
+After learning they were a civilization forced to live underground for millennia, Misato feels genuinely sorry for them.
+Kouji will hear nothing of it, though, and he remarks that their suffering doesn't give them the right to kill innocent people.

 - Simon and Viral in Tengen Toppa Gurren Lagann, particularly in the final arcs.

 - Not to mention both pre-timeskip Lord Genome and the Anti-Spiral, who, despite being mortal enemies, are both using the same basic strategy of tyranny to protect what they love (humanity from the Anti-Spiral for Lord Genome, the universe from humanity for the Anti-Spiral).

 - With a few exceptions, this trope is all over the Gundam franchise.